Food Trucks Make Event Dining Fun

 City of SeaTac

-For events taking place in the city of SeaTac, the participating food truck must have a business license or endorsement for the city of SeaTac.
-If you are working with a food truck that has not operated in the city of SeaTac previously, they can find a checklist for all the paperwork needed on the City of SeaTac website.
+For events taking place in the City of SeaTac, the participating food truck must have a business license or endorsement from the City of SeaTac.
+If you are working with a food truck that has not operated in SeaTac previously, they can find a checklist for all the paperwork needed on the City of SeaTac website.

 City of Des Moines

-Food trucks operating in the city of Des Moines must have their general city of Des Moines business license, L & I insignia, King County health permit, proof of insurance, and a fire inspection and permit from a regional fire authority dated within the past 12-months.
-See the document here for a list of participating fire agencies that will be acknowledged by South King Fire.
+Food trucks operating in the City of Des Moines must have their general City of Des Moines business license, L&I insignia, King County health permit, proof of insurance, and a fire inspection and permit from a regional fire authority dated within the past 12 months.
+See this document for a list of participating fire agencies that will be acknowledged by South King Fire.

 City of Tukwila

-The city of Tukwila, as with the other cities, requires a business license, L&I insignia, health permit, proof of insurance, and a fire inspection.
+The City of Tukwila requires a business license, L&I insignia, health permit, proof of insurance, and a fire inspection.
 Details on acquiring a city business license can be found here.

 Take a Food Truck Field Trip

 If circumstances don't allow you to have a food truck at your venue, you can always take a field trip to find one of our many local food trucks.
-StreetFoodFinder is a fantastic resource for finding food trucks in the region, both for regular events like the City of Des Moines' Tasty Tuesdays and for random pop-ups.
-You can also visit a parked food truck like Tacos El Patron in SeaTac or Cubanos on Wheels in Des Moines.
+StreetFoodFinder is a fantastic resource for finding food trucks in the region, whether you're looking for regular events or pop-ups.
+You can also visit a parked food truck like Birreria la Santa Tacos in Des Moines.
 Whether you visit a food truck or have a food truck visit you, get a taste of Seattle Southside and the many flavors that make up our incredible region.

 Need help finding the perfect food truck, or coordinating just the right vendors for your event?
 Reach out to our meetings experts - we'd be happy to help!